plone/documentation/manage/upgrading/preparations.rst

 .. note::

-    Zope has it's own migration guidelines, which you will find in the release notes of the version you are migrating to.
+    Zope has its own migration guidelines, which you will find in the release notes of the version you are migrating to.

     If Plone is being upgraded at the same time as a Zope version, Plone will usually handle the Zope upgrade with its own migration script.